alinavoey/plant-tracker-server/README.md

 # App Description
-This is a Tic Tac Toe app.
-The user will have the ability to log into an account and play a game of tic tac toe with another user.
+This is a plant watering tracker app that is designed to mitigate the plant mortality rate.
+This app will allows users sign into their account and keep track of the plants they own and their watering schedule.
+Users can add new plants and/ view current plants and their next watering date.

 # Important Links
+Take a look at the app here: https://alinavoey.github.io/plant-tracker-client/

 # ERD
 ![erd](https://i.imgur.com/laUMvft.jpg)